-Similar to patterns in initial engagement, parent reports suggest that podcasts resonated differently with boys than with girls.
+Similar to patterns in initial engagement, parent reports suggest that podcasts resonated differently with children depending upon gender.
 In open-ended responses, parents of boys more often wrote that their child favored interactive elements and humor, citing interest in podcast variety and learning opportunities.
 In contrast, parents of girls reported more often that they enjoyed character voices and music, and they were drawn to engaging storylines; ability to relate to characters; problem-solving; mysteries; and podcasts that inspired creative activities.